Skip to main content

 Do not use Lexapro within 14 days before or 14 days after you have used an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

-Some young people have thoughts about suicide when first taking an antidepressant.
+Young adults are at higher risk of having thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
-Report any new or worsening symptoms to your doctor.
+Parents or caregivers should report any new or worsening mood symptoms in their child to their doctor.
+Also, be alert for signs of mania (excessively happy or active behavior).

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

-Do not give Lexapro to anyone under 12 years.
+Do not give Lexapro to anyone under 12 years old.

 Do not stop using Lexapro without first asking your doctor.